31 December 2024

 One thing I observed of sorcerers in the Bible is their intention to draw people away from the worship of the true God.
 Pharaoh's magicians sought to duplicate God's wonders to show their idols and powers were superior to the God of Abraham, Isaac and Jacob.
 Simon the sorcerer in Acts 8 amazed the people in Samaria with his magic arts and claimed to have the power of God.
 He desired to draw attention to himself.
 The Jew Bar-Jesus in Acts 13 sought to draw the proconsul away from faith in Jesus Christ.
 In Acts 19 Christians in Ephesus gathered their books of magic and burned them because they were completely opposed to faith and obedience to Jesus.
 This goes to the root of what "pharmakeia" is: a seductive, deceptive lie that man can be god.
 To reduce it to "doing drugs" misses the heart of rebellion that can manifest itself in countless ways.

-How important it is for us to go to the hearts of the matters, and Paul did this with his exhortation to believers in the church in 2 Corinthians 7:1: "Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God."
-God has promised to dwell in us, have fellowship with us and receive us a father does his children.
+How important it is for us to go to the heart of the matter, and Paul did this with his exhortation to believers in the church in 2 Corinthians 7:1: "Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God."
+God has promised to dwell in us, have fellowship with us and receive us as a father does his children.
 Having been forgiven and cleansed of sin, in the fear of God we are to perfect holiness by cleansing ourselves--by repenting of sin in our minds, hearts and actions.
 Our efforts to "say no to sin" will be just as ineffective as saying "no to drugs" when our hearts are inclined to please ourselves rather than God.
 Being born again transforms us, and God's desire is for us to continue changing by further yielding to Him inside and out.

 12 December 2024